bootlin/training-materials/slides/security-userland/security-userland.typ

 - Additionally, writing BPF code can be tricky

-- The #emph[libseccomp] library provides a higher level abstraction
+- The _libseccomp_ library provides a higher level abstraction

   - Easier to use